shamsch/city-bike-app-backend/README.md

 ### Endpoint: /api/station/

-- `GET /api/station`: Returns a list of all stations and total number of pages (which then helps paginationg on the client-side).
+- `GET /api/station`: Returns a list of all stations and total number of pages (which then helps pagination on the client-side).
 In this format:

   ```json
   {